How To Get Started Investing In Rental Property With Little Income And No Experience

 Who is the main employer in the town?
 What would happen if a major employer pulled out, could the bottom fall straight out the rental market?

-Doing your research also means looking at other investment opportunities; what returns do they offer and how do they compare with those you might hope to achieve from property?
+Doing your research also means looking at other investment opportunities; what returns do they offer and how do they compare with those you might hope to achieve from the property?
 How do you factor the risk in, property investment of course comes with a degree of risk, other options might be safer albeit at low levels of return.

 We also recommend thinking through the whole process, from buying a property to taking care of any maintenance.